 About 169,000 adolescents aged 12 to 17 were current nonmedical users of stimulants in 2014, including about 45,000 current methamphetamine users.

-Seeking Help for A Stimulant Addiction?
+Are You Seeking Help for a Stimulant Addiction?

 Stimulant addiction can be life threatening after prolonged use.
 If help isn’t sought out in time, it could cause irreversible brain damage and emotional as well as physical pain.
 There are dedicated treatment specialist to help you through detox and get back to living the full life you deserve.
 If you or a loved one has an addiction to stimulants, find help today, and get started on your sobriety journey.